-Dun Laoghaire, as most of you will know, is pronounced ‘Dun Leery’, in the way that the Irish playfully confuse us Brits with their peculiar spellings.
+Dun Laoghaire, as most of you will probably know, is actually pronounced ‘Dun Leery’, in the way that the Irish playfully confuse us Brits with their peculiar spellings.
 My daughter and her family live in Blackrock which is just inland from Dun Laoghaire, in fact you can see the sea from their upstairs windows.
-Her daughters were born in Ireland to her Irish husband and when I first proudly circulated their names having just been told at their birth, I managed to spell their middle names completely wrong, Orla and Neeve are actually spelt Orlaith and Niamh… Their proximity is why I chose Dun Laoghaire Marina as my cruising base this season and the excellent links to the city, the Airport, Blackrock and the heart of the vibrant town should prove a winner with the various crew.
+Her daughters were born in Ireland to her Irish husband and when I first proudly circulated their names having just been told at their birth, I managed to spell their middle names completely wrong, on both occasions.
+Orla and Neeve are actually spelt Orlaith and Niamh, what an idiot, I should have known to check!
+Their proximity is why I chose Dun Laoghaire Marina as my cruising base this season and the location in the heart of the vibrant town, together with the excellent links to the city, the Airport and Blackrock, should prove a winner with the various crew.
 Darcey, the eldest grandchild at just 5, is doing a sailing course in August (under no pressure from me – honest!) and I sincerely hope she takes to it.

 Our short ‘stop over’ in Plymouth was ideal.
-We managed to do the essential jobs, replace the gas and a broken block on the jib furler.
-With the arrival of Peter and John, we enjoyed Friday together before Richard returned home on the train, but not before catching our departure on camera.
+We managed to chill and do the essential jobs, replace the gas and a broken block on the jib furler among other things.

-Our weather window was tight, and we needed to arrive by Monday morning before the winds are forecast to pick up again from the north.
-Unfortunately, the window would not enable sailing all the way, so after enjoying a fine sail to Lands End, we had to resort to mechanical help to achieve the deadline.
+Our weather window was tight, and we needed to arrive by Monday morning before the winds were forecast to pick up again from the north.
+Unfortunately, the window would not enable sailing all the way, so after enjoying a fine sail to Lands End, we had to resort to mechanical help to achieve the deadline, motor sailing north with the Brunton’s Autoprop efficiently proving it’s worth.

 During the extensive (and extended!) refit, the instrumentation was enhanced and updated with the addition of another screen in the cockpit.
 The amount of information available nowadays is quite staggering when you contrast it with the guesswork of ‘dead reckoning’ and the short-range weather forecasts when I started adventuring.
 The ability to carry out a watch from ‘down below’ with the panoramic windows of Hejira’s deck saloon layout, the plotters with AIS, radar set up with collision alarms, AND the heating system, is a real bonus when it is so cold on deck.